Massively Parallel Algorithms for Small Subgraph Counting: Introduction

+The second question we consider is the question of exact counting, for which we present an algorithm whose total space depends on the arboricity of the input graph.
 The arboricity of a graph (roughly) equals the average degree of its densest subgraph.
 The class of graphs with bounded arboricity includes many important graph families such as planar graphs, bounded degree graphs and randomly generated preferential attachment graphs.
-Also many real-world graphs exhibit bounded arboricity~\cite{GG06,ELS13,shin2018patterns}, making this property important also in practical settings.
-For many problems a bound on the arboricity of the graph allows for much more efficient algorithms and/or better approximation ratios~\cite{AG09, ELS13}.
+In addition, many real-world graphs exhibit bounded arboricity~\cite{GG06,ELS13,shin2018patterns}, making this property important also in practical settings.
+For many problems, a bound on the arboricity of the graph allows for much more efficient algorithms and/or better approximation ratios~\cite{AG09, ELS13}.

-Specifically for the task of subgraph counting, in a seminal paper, Chiba and Nishizeki~\cite{CN85} prove that triangle enumeration can be performed in $O(m \alpha)$ time, and assuming 3SUM-hardness this result is optimal up to dependencies in $\log n$~\cite{Patrascu10, KPP16}.
-Many applied algorithms also rely on the property of having bounded arboricity in order to achieve better space and time bounds~, e.g.,~\cite{ScWa05, chu2011triangle, latapy2008main}.
-Our main theorem with respect to this question is the following. \begin{theorem} Let $G=(V,E)$ be a graph over $n$ vertices, $m$ edges and arboricity $\alpha$. \textsc{Count-Triangles($G$)} takes $\hideo\left(\log \log n\right)$ rounds, $O\left(n^{\delta}\right)$ space per machine for any $\delta > 0$, and $O\left(m\alpha\right)$ total space. \end{theorem}
+Specifically for the task of subgraph counting, in a seminal paper, Chiba and Nishizeki~\cite{CN85} prove that triangle enumeration can be performed in $O(m \alpha)$ time, and assuming 3SUM-hardness this result is optimal up to dependencies in $O(\poly \log n)$~\cite{Patrascu10, KPP16}.
+Many applied algorithms also rely on the property of having bounded arboricity in order to achieve better space and time bounds, e.g.,~\cite{ScWa05, chu2011triangle, latapy2008main}.
+Our main theorem with respect to this question is the following. \begin{theorem} Let $G=(V,E)$ be a graph with $n$ vertices, $m$ edges and arboricity $\alpha$. \textsc{Count-Triangles($G$)} takes $\hideo\left(\log \log n\right)$ rounds, $O\left(n^{\delta}\right)$ space per machine for any $\delta > 0$, and $O\left(m\alpha\right)$ total space. \end{theorem}

-It is interesting to note that our total space complexity matches the time complexity (both upper and conditional lower bounds) of combinatorial\footnote{Combinatorial algorithms, usually, refers to algorithms that do not rely on fast matrix multiplication.} triangle counting algorithms graphs in the sequential model~\cite{CN85, Patrascu10,KPP16}.
+It is interesting to note that our total space complexity matches the time complexity (both upper and conditional lower bounds) of combinatorial\footnote{Combinatorial algorithms, usually, refer to algorithms that do not rely on fast matrix multiplication.} triangle counting algorithms in the sequential model~\cite{CN85, Patrascu10,KPP16}.
+The best-known previous algorithm in this setting is the folklore algorithm of placing each vertex and its out-neighbors in the same machine and counting the incident triangles.
+Such an approach requires $O(\log n)$ rounds and $\Omega(\alpha^2)$ space per machine (summarized in~\cref{table:results}).
+We prove the above theorem in \cref{sec:exact_triangle_counting}.